-It is well known that the troops of Joachim Peiper killed many civilians in and around Stavelot during their attacks in the battle of the Bulge.
+It is well known that troops of Joachim Peiper were blamed of killing many civilians in and around Stavelot during their attacks in the battle of the Bulge.

-We wanted to know what happend exactely and dove into the story.
+We wanted to know what happened exactely and dove into the story.

 The house on the Route de Trois Ponts houses a small garage.
 I remember vividly that the house was for sale for a long time.
 Apperantely it wasn’t in favour by families….
 Since I know what happend there during the war, I can imagine nobody wants to make it into a nice family home…..

 We’ll take you back to december 19th, 1944: